What is RehaCom?

 If you are connected to the internet you can update your current version through Help → Update RehaCom.

 Firstly, remove and reconnect the dongle from the computer.
-Then check that the correct license mode is selected by going to "System" -> "License
+Then check if the correct license mode is selected by going to "System" -> "License

 With Installation DVD